 Yami Gautam Shares Her Views On Being Snubbed At Filmfare Awards; Ayushmann Khurrana Says 'So Proud'

 Yami Gautam's performance in Bala was snubbed at the Filmfare awards this year.
 The actor did not even receive a nomination for it, which surprised many people.
-In response to the numerous messages she has been receiving for her performance getting 'overlooked' at the awards, Yami made a statement on her social media.
+In response to the numerous messages she has been receiving for her performance getting 'overlooked' at the awards, Yami made a statement on social media.

 Yami started off her statement writing that she felt compelled to express her views on the matter.
 "Honestly, winning an award does feel like a strong sense of achievement and confidence.
 But more than that, a nomination in itself, is a mark of acknowledgment, love and respect towards your hard work and talent.
 Having said that, the esteemed jury are some of the most noted and senior members of the fraternity who have made important contributions in cinema.
 Hence, I shall respectfully accept their perspectives," she wrote.